-Jane Siberry had a huge impact on me in my first year of college in 1984.
-She had piqued my interest (as she had with so many) in the weeks leading up to my departure from Sarnia, Ontario to the big city of Brampton (which was only a 45 minute Go Bus-ride to metropolitan Toronto), because her video for Mimi On The Beach was in heavy rotation at the newly-created Moses Znaimer-owned Much Music channel, broadcast nationwide here in Canada.
+Jane Siberry made a huge impression on me in my first year of college in 1984.
+She had piqued my interest—as she had with so many—in the weeks leading up to my departure from Sarnia, Ontario to the big city of Brampton—which was only a 45 minute Go Bus-ride to metropolitan Toronto—because her video for Mimi On The Beach was in heavy rotation at the newly-created Moses Znaimer-owned Much Music channel, broadcast nationwide here in Canada.

 The song The Walking (And Constantly) came two albums later, in 1987.
 By then I had graduated from Sheridan College and was working at Nelvana (an animation house), ironically sharing an office with one of the people who helped art direct/set decorate the Mimi On The Beach music video, Carol Bradbury (a mentor and a lifelong friend.)
 I remember playing the album The Walking (the album was named after the track) for months in the office.
 Thankfully my boss Kim Cleary, Carol and I had rather synchronized musical tastes.

-From what I can remember, the 1987 album didn’t sell as well as Jane’s previous albums.
-(I could be wrong; I’m going on a report I read 22 years ago.)
-Some reasoned that audiences may not have connected to the album’s deeply introspective tenor and asymmetrical, avant-garde musicality.
-Me, I ate it up.
+I connected to the album’s deeply introspective tenor and asymmetrical, avant-garde musicality.
 The Walking (And Constantly) resonated with me from a melodic perspective.
 Jane knew how to structure harmony in a sophisticated way for full, dramatic, cinematic impact.
-But I also connected to its very personal lyric of love and loss.
-It’s a very mature work, and Jane would only have been about 31 when she wrote it.
+I also connected to its very personal lyric of love and loss.
+It may hold emotional space indicative of its very personal lyric.
+It nevertheless is a transcendent piece of art.

 I will admit, the song is a challenge to sing.
-My “servicable” voice does not have the range.
-I had to find a way to sing it by dropping the song a tone, and lowering passages by a full octave, perhaps lessening it’s overall impact structurally.
+My voice does not have the range.
+I searched for a way to sing it by dropping the song a tone, and lowering passages by a full octave, perhaps affecting it’s overall expansiveness structurally.
 I’m not sure.
 I may have added in a chord or two to resolve those challenges.
-I apologize for that Issa.
-Most would resolve themselves to the fact that the song doesn’t fit their personal limitations, but it’s been a favourite of mine for 22 years, and the song has always meant a lot to me.
-I therefore threw caution to the wind and gave it a go.
+It is what it is.
+Some might resolve themselves to the fact that the song doesn’t fit their personal limitations, yet it’s been a favourite of mine for 22 years, and the song has always meant a lot to me.
+I gave it a go.
 More people need to know about this song.

-I met Jane once, about five or six years ago, when she played Hugh’s Room in Toronto.
-I brought another musician friend, violinist extraordinaire, Alex Cheung.
+The first time I was fortunate enough to meet Jane, in December 2006, when she played Hugh’s Room in Toronto, I brought another musician friend, violinist extraordinaire, Alex Cheung.
 We approached her after her set to get our cds signed and to say hello.
 After introducing ourselves, Jane immediately turned to Alex saying that she sensed the spirit of an artist in Alex.
-Intuitive, I thought, given how extraordinary an artist he is.
+Intuitive on her part, given how extraordinary an artist he is.